 - If using a hydrablade (silicone water blade) to get rid of excess water on your car – ensure you wipe the blade regularly to ensure no grit get trapped between the blade and the paintwork

-- Use a deep pile microfibre drying towel to dry your car – not only will it dry in a fraction of the time, it avoid streak and if any dust or grit does blow onto your car it will pick it up in the fibres and keep it away from your paintwork
+- Use a deep pile microfibre drying towel to dry your car – not only will it dry in a fraction of the time, it avoids streak and if any dust or grit does blow onto your car it will pick it up in the fibres and keep it away from your paintwork

 If unfortunately your paintwork already suffers from swirl marks there are a number of Swirl Remover products on the market that will help you remove or hide the swirls from your car – we will also be following this post in the near future with one on Swirl Mark Removal.